Hendon railway station

-Hendon railway station is on the Midland Main Line in England, in West Hendon in the London Borough of Barnet, north London.
+Hendon railway station is a National Rail station on the Midland Main Line in England, in West Hendon in the London Borough of Barnet, north London.
 It is 6 mi 79 chain down the line from St Pancras and is situated between Brent Cross West to the south and Mill Hill Broadway to the north.
 Its three-letter station code is HEN.

 The station is served by Thameslink-operated trains on the Thameslink route.
-It is on the boundary of Travelcard Zone 3 and Zone 4.
+It is on the boundary of London fare zone 3 and 4.

 It was built by the Midland Railway in 1868 on its extension to St. Pancras.
 From 1875 the Midland opened a service to Victoria on the London, Chatham and Dover Railway line and received coaches from the London and South Western Railway for attachment to northbound trains.

 Location

 The station is on Station Road in West Hendon, next to the M1 motorway, about 1 km from Hendon Central.